turbonemesis/constitution/CONSTITUTION.md

 E. A "proposal" will only be allowed to be voted upon in the event the proposal has at least one (1) additional senate sponsor, in addition to the senate author.
 A proposal will be deemed to be sponsored when a contributor besides the author approves the PR.

-D. A "proposal" will only be considered a new "rule" once a simple majority of Senators vote for passage of the proposal after the proposal has been successfully reviewed by a sponsor. (each active voting member is only worth one vote)
+F. A "proposal" will only be considered a new "rule" once a simple majority of Senators vote for passage of the proposal after the proposal has been successfully reviewed by a sponsor. (each active voting member is only worth one vote)

+G. A record of all the votes and proposals must be kept--regardless of whether they were approved or not.

-F. Any newly passed "proposals" shall be immediately merged into the "rules" folder within this repo. (rules)[./rules/]
+H. Any newly passed "proposals" shall be immediately merged into the "rules" folder within this repo. (rules)[./rules/]

 ### Article VI - Constitutional Amendments